isomerpages/iras-taxacademy/_executive-tax-programmes/income-tax.md

 Registration is OPEN for Intake 2/2021.

 The next intake for this course will be in Apr 2022.
-Registration will be available six weeks to eight weeks prior to the course commencement date.
+Registration will be available six to eight weeks prior to the course commencement date.

 <a id="etp2sep-ta-id"></a>
 ### **Executive Tax Programme Level II (Income Tax – Corporate & Business)**